As the queen of the double-entendre and the bawdy one-liner, Mae West challenged boundaries.

 Censorship and criticism never seemed to bother West.
 It was the story of her life.
 As long as audiences kept coming back for more, who cared what the reviewers thought?
 She just kept offering up her unmistakable brand of envelope-pushing humor and sexuality, even in her 80s, as she wrote and starred in 1978’s bawdy Sextette.
 Unsurprisingly, critics panned it, but a new generation of young fans loved it.

 The time may be ripe for another Mae West revival.
 Indeed, burlesque is back on stages across the country, offering up sexy shimmies and bawdy one-liners 100 years after its first heyday.
-Today’s burlesque audiences might take a moment to thank Mae West for challenging all those boundaries so many years ago…and then take another moment to watch her doing what she did so well: making music and tossing off a clever one-liner.
+And it’s even coming to the silver screen, with Cher and Christina Aguilera starring in this week’s big film release, Burlesque.
+Today’s burlesque audiences might take a moment to thank West for challenging all those boundaries so many years ago…and then take another moment to watch her doing what she did so well: making music and tossing off a clever one-liner.